What You’ll Find Here?

 How To Cook Beef Balbacua?

-Next, you use a pressure cooker and add 8 cups of water.
-Add 1 tablespoon of salt, 1 tablespoon of fish sauce, 1 teaspoon of whole black pepper, a thumb-sized piece of ginger, 3 stalks of onion leeks, 1 pack of sibut (if using), and 5 bay leaves.
-Put the oxtail and beef skin back in and let it boil for 1 to 1.5 hours, or until the meat and skin are tender.
+In your pressure cooker, pour in 8 cups of water.
+Add the cleaned oxtail and beef skin, 1 tablespoon salt, 1 tablespoon fish sauce, 1 teaspoon whole black pepper, sliced ginger, 3 stalks of onion leeks, 5 bay leaves, and sibut (optional).
+Pressure cook for 1 to 1.5 hours until the meat and skin become tender and gelatinous.

-While the meat is cooking, heat 3 tablespoons of annatto oil in a pan.
-Sauté a thumb-sized piece of ginger (cut into strips), 8 cloves of minced garlic, chopped onions, and strips of red and green bell peppers.
-Add 1 tablespoon of fish sauce, 1 teaspoon of black pepper powder, 1 can of black beans, and 2 tablespoons of tomato paste.
-Cook this mixture for a few minutes.
+In a separate pan, heat 3 tablespoons annatto oil.
+Sauté ginger strips, minced garlic, onions, and sliced red and green bell peppers.
+Add 1 tablespoon fish sauce, 1 teaspoon black pepper powder, 1 can black beans, and 2 tablespoons tomato paste.
+Let it cook for a few minutes to bring out the flavor.

 My Personal Tips in Cooking Balbacua